How Long Should You Stay at Your First Job?

-How long should you stay at your first job if you don't like it?
+How long should you stay at your first job if you don't enjoy it?
 College graduates aren't always thrilled with their first job after graduation, so you're not the first to ask the question.
 If you do like your first job, can it hurt you if you stay too long?
 Will it impact your career prospects if you don't make a change within a certain time period?
 Recent graduates often ask counselors, friends, and family members how long they need to stay in their first job before moving on.

 Questions to Ask Prior to Leaving Your Job

 Are There Difficult Circumstances at Work?
-Are you being mistreated, subjected to unethical behavior or being asked to do something which bothers you conscience?
-If you have unsuccessfully tried to remedy the situation, then start to plan your exit right away regardless of the amount of time which you have spent on the job.
+Are you being mistreated, subjected to unethical behavior or being asked to do something which bothers your conscience?
+If you have unsuccessfully tried to remedy the situation, then start to plan your exit right away, regardless of the amount of time that you have spent on the job.

 What Are Your Prospects for the Future?
-Is there a clear path for advancement which would enable you to transition to a more satisfying job or provide you with a more appealing boss or co-workers at your current employer?
-Exploring options for moving laterally or vertically at your own employer can be worth exploring before you decide to resign.
+Is there a clear path for advancement that would enable you to transition to a more satisfying job or provide you with a more appealing boss or coworkers at your current employer?
+Exploring options for moving laterally or vertically at your own employer can be worthwhile before you decide to resign.

 Do You Have a Track Record of Success?
 Can you document a track record of success in your current job?
 If so, you will be more attractive to other employers and more ready to make a move.
-On the other hand, if you haven't acquired solid experience and new skills that will be an asset to a new employer you may want to discuss options for bolstering your experience with your supervisor and holding off on a job search until you are better positioned.
+On the other hand, if you haven't acquired solid experience and new skills that will be an asset to a new employer, you may want to discuss with your supervisor options for bolstering your experience.
+You may wish to postpone your job search until you are better positioned.

 Are You Underpaid?
 If your salary has not increased or is below the industry average after two years in your first job, you should probably start job searching.
 Do research salaries so you know how much you are worth in today's job market.

 Are You Planning on Grad School?
-If you are entering graduate or professional school in an area unrelated to your first job then you can usually feel free to leave your first job in less than 18 months.
+If you are entering graduate or professional school in an area unrelated to your first job then usually you can feel free to leave your first job in fewer than 18 months.

 How to Leave Your Job

-Whenever you decide to leave your first job, make sure that you maintain a strong work ethic and positive relations with staff right until you depart since you will probably want or need recommendations.
+Whenever you decide to leave your first job, make sure that you maintain a strong work ethic and positive relations with staff right until you depart, since you will probably want or need recommendations and references.

 Prospective employers might conduct background checks and get in touch with your former employer when considering you for employment.
-So, it's important to leave your job on a positive note, whenever possible.
+Therefore it's important to leave your job on a positive note whenever possible.
 Here's how to resign with class.
 Make sure to provide two weeks' notice if at all possible, and avoid being negative in your resignation letter or email.